socialdept/atp-client/docs/extensions.md

 | `AtpClient::hasDomainExtension($domain, $name)` | Check if a request client extension is registered |
 | `AtpClient::flushExtensions()` | Clear all extensions (useful for testing) |

-The same methods are available on `AtpPublicClient` for unauthenticated extensions.

 ### Extension Types

 | Type | Access Pattern | Use Case |